Some middle schoolers drift through summer. Others quietly build their future.

 SONYC lets you study the sounds of New York like a scientist, not a tourist.
 You work with researchers to capture noise data, learn basic coding tools, and analyze what you collect.

-• Location: New York University, New York, NY
+- Location: New York University, New York, NY

-• Cost: Free
+- Cost: Free

-• Grades: Ages 12 to 14, NYC residents
+- Grades: Ages 12 to 14, NYC residents

-• Dates: July 8 to August 4
+- Dates: Early July to early August 2026

-• Focus: Urban soundscapes, data collection, research skills
+- Focus: Urban soundscapes, data collection, research skills

 12. Penn GEMS

-Penn GEMS is a focused program for girls who want to try engineering in a serious but welcoming setting.
+In past years, Penn GEMS ran as a focused program for middle schoolers who wanted to try engineering in a serious but welcoming setting, with rotating labs and workshops and guidance from Penn students and faculty.

-• Location: University of Pennsylvania, Philadelphia, PA
+- Location: University of Pennsylvania, Philadelphia, PA

-• Focus: Engineering, math, science, and hands-on design
+- Focus: Engineering, math, science, hands-on design

-13. Brown STEM For Rising 9th And 10th Graders
+13. Brown STEM for Rising 9th and 10th Graders

 Brown’s STEM program helps older middle schoolers and early high school students step into more demanding science and math.
+You live on campus, follow a set schedule, and complete assignments that look closer to high school honors work.

 The experience emphasizes independence, careful time management, and deeper problem-solving rather than quick, surface-level experiments.

-• Location: Brown University, Providence, RI
+- Location: Brown University, Providence, RI

-• Grades: Students completing grades 8–9, ages 13–15
+- Grades: Students completing grades 8–9, ages 13–15

 14. CMU Summer Engineering Experience (SEE)